 Richard Hell today.
 Photo by David Shankbone.

 Richard Hell invented punk style.
-One day his picture will be in the dictionary as the first to establish punk fashion’s holy trinity of having a bad attitude while wearing ripped-up clothes topped with short messy hair.
+One day his picture will be in the dictionary as the first to establish punk fashion’s holy trinity of having a bad attitude while wearing ripped-up clothes topped with short messy hair — this is long before he started wearing glasses.
 After seeing Hell play with his first band Television, manager Malcolm McLaren liked this look so much that he went back to England, formed the Sex Pistols and dressed them up like four Richard Hells.

 Like all other pop culture originators, Hell should have then been consigned to the dustbin of history.
 The only problem was that he actually wrote a few good songs.
 His 1977 album Blank Generation is a minor masterpiece that marries trashy doo-wop with wild Beefheart-esque solos, featuring lyrics dealing in stupid puns and mordant observations on bohemian life.
 The brash persona that Hell created sang about his one-night stands, cadged drinks, and always insisted on his own supreme coolness.
 Unfortunately the devil-may-care voice that works in three-minute punk songs becomes irritating and unrewarding when spread over 300 pages, as it is in Hell’s new memoir I Dreamed I was a Very Clean Tramp.